thephpleague/omnipay-sagepay/README.md

 ## Notification Handler

-> **NOTE:** The notification handler was handled by the SagePay_Server `completeAuthorize` and `completePurchase` messages.
-These have been left - for the lifetime of OmniPay 2.x at least - for use by legacy applications.
-The recomendation is to use the new `acceptNotification` handler now, which is simpler and will be more consistent with other gateways.
+> **NOTE:** The notification handler was previously handled by the SagePay_Server `completeAuthorize`, `completePurchase` and `completeRegistration` methods.
+The notification handler replaces all of these.
+  The old methods have been left - for the remaining life of OmniPay 2.x - for use in legacy applications.
+  The recomendation is to use the newer `acceptNotification` handler now, which is simpler and will be more consistent with other gateways.

 The `SagePay_Server` gateway uses a notification callback to receive the results of a payment or authorisation.